 A: I am a lawyer.

-Q: If DPCreferee is neutral, why do all the posts seem to argue against claims that DPC is works wonders?
+Q: If DPCreferee is neutral, why do all the posts seem to argue against claims that DPC works wonders?

 A: I used to think that this was merely an artifact of insurgency.
 I do my best to respond to claims from where ever they may come.
 Pro-DPC advocates are advancing a novel position and necessarily make a lot of claims; in doing so, some claims will allege wonders that seem to be too good to be true, especially when the claims originate from self-interested providers.
-I’ve come to believe that most typical DPC advocates were health policy naifs armed with a religious-like level of certainty that DPC is necessarily the answer to any question asked.
-But some are surely health policy knaves deliberately spreading falsehoods.
+I’ve come to believe that many typical DPC advocates are health policy naifs armed with certainty that DPC is necessarily the answer to any question asked.
+But I also know some to be health policy knaves and deliberate spreaders of falsehoods.

 “KPI Ninja conducted risk score analysis in partnership with Johns Hopkins’ ACG® research team [.]”
 KPI Ninja’s Nextera study, page 7.
 In multiple editions, predating 10/20/2020, thereafter recanted.